Buffer Fragmentation, Retained Views, and External Memory

 Your Task

 Create a TlvParser class that extends stream.Transform.
-This class is the core of the solution.
-It needs to:
+This class does the main parser work.
+It needs to -

-1. Maintain an internal buffer for incomplete message chunks.
+- Maintain an internal Buffer for incomplete message chunks.

-4. Continuously try to parse complete TLV messages from its internal buffer.
+_transformmethod, append incoming data to the internal Buffer. - Continuously try to parse complete TLV messages from its internal Buffer.

 Sample Data Stream